rust-scicomp/website/archive/2023/pages/index.md

-# Scientific Computing in Rust 2024
+# Scientific Computing in Rust 2023

-<b>Note: The dates and timings for Scientific Computing in Rust 2024 are still provisional.</b>

-The Scientific Computing in Rust 2024 workshop will take place on Wednesday 17 July to Friday 19 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
+The Scientific Computing in Rust 2023 workshop took place on Thursday 13 July and Friday 14 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>, with over 100 people joining the workshop live.
-This will be the second Scientific Computing in Rust workshop; archived information about Scientific Computing in Rust 2023 can be found at [scientificcomputing.rs/2023](/2023).

 <div id='other-timezones' style='display:none; border:2px solid #FF8800;padding:10px'>
 <small><a href='javascript:toggle_times()'>Hide timezone info</a></small>

-13:00 to 17:00 BST (British Summer Time / UTC+1) on 17 July is:
+13:00 to 17:00 BST (British Summer Time / UTC+1) on 13 July is:

 - 12:00 to 16:00 GMT [UTC&plusmn;0]
 - 05:00 to 09:00 Pacific time [UTC-7]